 In the last two decades, polar bears living in the western Hudson’s Bay area have undergone a change for the worse.
 Bears are returning from the sea ice underfed and underweight.
-In poor condition, mother bears are less likely to successfully raise offspring.
+In poor condition, mother bears are less likely to successfully become pregnant and raise offspring (1).
+To date, the number of offspring has declined and is expected to continue to decline, as the ice melts earlier and mothers cannot find enough food (2).
 The plight of Manitoba’s great white bears is inexorably linked to climate change.

 Seal pups are abundant from their birth in April to the breakup of the sea ice in early summer.
 The pups are easier for polar bears to catch because they are inexperienced.
+Additionally, at six weeks of age, the body weight of ringed seal pups is about 50% fat (4).
 As a result, the bears are usually able to refill much of their dwindling energy stores every spring, stalking seals on the sea ice.

-Polar bears need stable sea ice as a solid surface on which to hunt ringed seals.
-Anything that affects the distribution and annual duration of sea ice has a profound effect on the health and well-being of polar bear populations (3).
-Since 1981, ice breakup on Hudson Bay has occurred earlier and earlier, forcing bears to come ashore in progressively poorer condition (4).
+However, polar bears need stable sea ice as a solid surface on which to hunt ringed seals.
+Anything that affects the distribution and annual duration of sea ice has a profound effect on the health and well-being of polar bear populations (5).
+Since 1981, ice breakup on Hudson Bay has occurred earlier and earlier, forcing bears to come ashore in progressively poorer condition (6).
 Their hunting season cut short, they do not have enough time to regain their energy stores.

 Increased temperatures caused by human-made greenhouse gas emissions are responsible for melting the arctic ice out from under the bears’ feet.